 Finding Resonance Amongst Diverse Cultures Through Weaving

-Sara and Family Enrichment Center staff, Liangliang Han and Zenayda Bonilla, strongly believe in a client-led therapeutic approach that centers and empowers clients.
+Sara and Family Enrichment Center team strongly believe in a community-led therapeutic approaches.
 We will guide participants to identify themes important to them to manifest in their weavings and in their process.

 Sara and the FEC intend to involve participants in deciding how the projects will be implemented.
 Projects may be conducted in a workshop format if necessary, but will likely consist of weekly group sessions divided into class modules to ensure consistency, which is crucial for developmental growth, trust, and community building.